huggingface/blog/introducing-private-hub.md

 <figure class="image table text-center m-0 w-full">
   <medium-zoom background="rgba(0,0,0,.7)" alt="Organization in the Hub for BigScience" src="assets/92_introducing_private_hub/organizations.png"></medium-zoom>
-  <figcaption>Organization in the Hub for BigScience</figcaption>
+  <figcaption>Organization in the Hub for <a href="https://huggingface.co/bigscience">BigScience</a></figcaption>
 </figure>

-Now that we have covered the basics, let's dive into the specific characteristics of models, datasets and spaces hosted on the 🤗 Hub.
+Now that we have covered the basics, let's dive into the specific characteristics of models, datasets and spaces hosted on the Hugging Face Hub.

 ### Models